rekharchandran/A-B-Testing-for-Data-Science-using-Python/README.md

 When we run our experiment for one month, we noticed that the mean conversion rate for the Control group is 16% whereas that for the test Group is 19%.

+Statistical significance of the Test
+Now, the main question is – Can we conclude from here that the Test group is working better than the control group?

+The answer to this is a simple No!
+For rejecting our null hypothesis we have to prove the Statistical significance of our test.

+There are two types of errors that may occur in our hypothesis testing:

+Type I error: We reject the null hypothesis when it is true.
+That is we accept the variant B when it is not performing better than A
+Type II error: We failed to reject the null hypothesis when it is false.
+It means we conclude variant B is not good when it performs better than A
+To avoid these errors we must calculate the statistical significance of our test.